Yshtti/Sale-Dashboard-advanced-/README.md

 This project's objective is to deliver a fully automated Excel dashboard designed to answer the client's core business questions:

--Identifying top-performing products by revenue, profit, and cost.
+- Identifying top-performing products by revenue, profit, and cost.

--Analyzing trends over time for key financial metrics.
+- Analyzing trends over time for key financial metrics.

--Tracking the evolution and patterns of order statuses.
+- Tracking the evolution and patterns of order statuses.

  ## Question (KPIs)
 -What is the total Sales Revenue, Cost, and Net Profit?